It's the biggest purchase of your life, and small mistakes can cost large. So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.

 Then use the web to value your house for free, and convert it back to its key 1991 price.
 See the Council Tax Reclaiming guide for a special calculator and how to safely reclaim.

-Your life will be easier if you remember to ask the previous owner key questions before they give you the keys.
+Your life will be easier if you remember to ask the previous owner all the essential questions before they give you the keys.
 To help, we've compiled a list of top questions to ask:

 Where's the main stopcock (to shut off the water)?